 How do I apply?

-Download the Student Innovation Application Form (PDF) or (Microsoft Word Version) or pick up a copy from the Office of Health & Diversity.
-Complete the form and submit to AS 271 before the deadline.
+Download the Student Innovation Application Form (PDF) or (Microsoft Word Version) or pick up a copy from the Student Services Office.
+Complete the form and submit to AS 269 before the deadline.

 If I have questions, who should I speak with?

-If you have questions or would like additional information, please contact the Office of Health & Diversity at (709) 637-6232.
+If you have questions or would like additional information, please contact the Student Services Office at (709) 637-6232.

 All information requested by the Student Innovation Fund will be used solely for the administration and management of the program.
 All personal information collected by the Student Innovation Fund Committee is subject to the Access to Information and Protection of Privacy Act.
 Personal information is collected under the authority of the Memorial University Act (RSNL 1990 Chapter M-7) and is used for the purposes of academic administration, program planning and human resource management.
-Questions about this collection and use of personal information may be directed to the Office of Health & Diversity, AS 271.
+Questions about this collection and use of personal information may be directed to the Student Services Office, AS 269.